 Jennifer Lauren Martin (b.1990) uses diverse mediums with a strong focus on photography and sculptural installation.
-While the subject matter of Martin’s work varies dependent on concept and regional focus, an overarching interest in the critical dimensions of photography bridges each work.
-Martin is keenly concerned with the potential and potency of photography, as well as the dupable expectation for accuracy and neutrality.
+An overarching interest in the critical dimensions of photography bridges Martin's work.
+She is keenly concerned with the potential and potency of photography, as well as the dupable expectation for accuracy and neutrality.

 Martin graduated from the Slade School of Fine Art in 2013.
 She currently lives and works in London, UK where she studies MA Photography at the Royal College of Art.